How an SSI/SSD Attorney Can Help

-When they reach the Office of Disability Adjudication and Review, SSI and SSD claims are screened to see if there are cases where benefits can be awarded without hearing.
+When they reach the Office of Disability Adjudication and Review, SSI and SSD claims are screened to see if there are cases where Social Security Disability benefits can be awarded without hearing.
 That happens in a significant number of cases, and where a Fully Favorable Decision is possible, no hearing is necessary.
-In some of those cases, the claimant’s SSI and SSD attorney has obtained crucial records or an opinion from a treating doctor, which clarifies the case so that benefits can be allowed without hearing.
+In some of those cases, the claimant’s SSI and Social Security Disability attorney has obtained crucial records or an opinion from a treating doctor, which clarifies the case so that disability benefits can be allowed without hearing.
 A disability claim attorney who is knowledgeable in Social Security Disability will review your SSI and SSD claim case, to determine if you are a candidate for a Fully Favorable Decision, and to determine what additional evidence may help to get a favorable decision without waiting.
 Very often, despite the attorney’s best efforts, it is not possible to get a Fully Favorable Decision.
-It may depend on the Administrative Law Judge or Social Security Administration office policy.
+It may depend on the Administrative Law Judge or Social Security Administration policy.

 When the hearing is scheduled, a vocational expert is almost always called as a witness, and occasionally a medical advisor will be called.
 The vocational experts are almost always people with a good deal of training and experience in evaluating and placing injured workers, and they have training and experience in the hearing process.
 Claimants’ SSI and SSD attorneys worked hard for years to have vocational experts included in hearings, and more often than not, they help claimants’ cases more than they hurt them.

-The Administrative Law Judge will have read the medical evidence before the hearing, and if the claimant is represented by an experienced SSI and SSD attorney, the ALJ will listen to the SSI and SSD claimant’s testimony.
+The Administrative Law Judge will have read the medical evidence before the hearing, and if the claimant is represented by an experienced SSI and Social Security Disability lawyer, the ALJ will listen to the SSI and SSD claimant’s testimony.
 Sometimes there will be further questioning by the ALJ, to clarify issues.
 Then the ALJ will ask questions of the vocational expert, including obtaining a written summary of the claimant’s past work over the last 15 years.
 Then the ALJ will ask the vocational expert what jobs would be available to the SSI and SSD claimant under a particular set of restrictions.
 That question, usually referred to as a “hypothetical,” will be fairly detailed.
 After the vocational expert has answered, the ALJ may ask a second and perhaps additional hypotheticals.
 People often want to predict the outcome of the case based on the vocational expert’s answer to a second or third hypothetical, but that is usually not very accurate.
-Depending on the restrictions that the ALJ actually finds apply in the SSI and SSD claim case, the ALJ may allow benefits, deny benefits, or decide that the person became more restricted at a certain point, and allow benefits only back to that point.
+Depending on the restrictions that the ALJ actually finds apply in the SSI and SSD claim case, the ALJ may allow benefits, deny disability benefits, or decide that the person became more restricted at a certain point, and allow benefits only back to that point.

 Importance of SSI/SSD Attorneys in Social Security Disability Appeals